httpwg/http-extensions/draft-ietf-httpbis-early-hints.md

   Link: </script.js>; rel=preload; as=script

   <!doctype html>
-  [... rest of the response body is ommitted from the example ...]
+  [... rest of the response body is omitted from the example ...]
 ~~~

 As is the case with any informational response, a server might emit more than one 103 (Early Hints)